xieyuheng/inner/papers/publish/boundaries-as-types.md

 from the spherical coordinate space of the boundary `x` to the spherical coordinate space of the boundary `w * y * z`.

+- In the case of boundary cubes, it is enough to specify the mapping between all the corners.

 The orienting map must not be degenerated.

 Map between two spherical cell-complexes is special,